SamuelDixxon/Arithmetic-Practice-Android-App/README.md

 https://play.google.com/store/apps/details?id=com.math.integeradditionsubtractionandmultiplicationpractice

-Program intended to improve arithmetic of user and expands on idea first realized in cpp with a gui.
+Program intended to improve arithmetic of user and expands on idea first realized in cpp with a gui below:

 https://github.com/SamuelDixxon/Integer-Arithmetic-Improvement-Program